home-assistant/home-assistant.io/source/_integrations/subaru.markdown

 ## Sensors

 Available sensors will vary by model, year, and subscription type.
 The integration will add all supported sensors for your vehicle.
-Sensor data is usually only updated when the vehicle is turned off, unless the [polling option](#options) is enabled.
+Sensor data is usually only updated when the vehicle is turned off unless the [polling option](#options) is enabled.

 | Sensor                   | Gen 1   | Gen 2   |
 |--------------------------|---------|---------|